acknudson/virtualpiano/README.txt

+LeaPiano
+Aubrey Colter and Lee Gross

 Must have pygame, pyfluidsynth, and Leap SDK installed.

 Plug in the Leap, make sure it can track hands (we use the visualizer).

-To run the LeaPiano, in the terminal navigate to the Virtual Piano/src project folder and type python main.py
+To run the LeaPiano, in the terminal navigate to the leapiano/src project folder and type python main.py

 A full-screen piano GUI should appear.
 Check that finger dots appear on the screen and are tracking.